QuincyB1234/WHSTechNotes/journal.md

 Social media connects fans in real time, making the experience more engaging but also more distracting.
 Technology enhances March Madness but also changes how we enjoy it.
 # March 31, 2025
 1. I feel good 2.
 Keeping up my grades 3. breath 4.
 Have A's and B's 5.
 Friends and family
+# April 7, 2025
+Price attributes this success to the AI tutor and adaptive apps, stating, "Our students are learning faster, they're learning way better."
+The AI tutor's role in the classroom is to provide a completely tailored learning experience for every student, which has resulted in the dramatic improvement of test scores.